d-sso/smart_meter_texas/readme.md

 ```

 * Monitoring the container
-Starting up the script with the nohup command will run it detached from the console.
+Starting up the script with the "-d" option will run it detached from the console.
 To check if it's still running, you can run the command below.
 ```
     docker ps | grep smart_meter_texas
 ```

-Progress can also be checked on the created log files.
+Progress can also be checked on the log files.
 ```
     docker logs smart_meter_texas
 ```